bazobehram/agentic-cli/README.md

 - Ground your queries with built-in [Google Search](https://ai.google.dev/gemini-api/docs/grounding) for real-time information
 - Conversation checkpointing to save and resume complex sessions
-- Custom context files (GEMINI.md) to tailor behavior for your projects
+- **Custom context files (agentic-cli.md) to tailor behavior for your projects

 ### GitHub Integration

-Integrate Gemini CLI directly into your GitHub workflows with [**Gemini CLI GitHub Action**](https://github.com/google-github-actions/run-gemini-cli):
+Integrate agentic-cli directly into your GitHub workflows with [**agentic-cli GitHub Action**](https://github.com/google-github-actions/run-gemini-cli):

 - **Pull Request Reviews**: Automated code review with contextual feedback and suggestions
 - **Issue Triage**: Automated labeling and prioritization of GitHub issues based on content analysis
-- **On-demand Assistance**: Mention `@gemini-cli` in issues and pull requests for help with debugging, explanations, or task delegation
+- **On-demand Assistance**: Mention `@agentic-cli` in issues and pull requests for help with debugging, explanations, or task delegation
 - **Custom Workflows**: Build automated, scheduled and on-demand workflows tailored to your team's needs

 ## 🔐 Authentication Options